richafnu/Viva/Viva/glint/setup/people-page.md

 #### Edit employee list and details

-Upload full or incremental employee data files to add new users or to modify employee records in bulk.
+To add new users or to modify employee records in bulk, upload full or incremental employee data files.
 Use CSV or XLSX format.
 Employee information isn't altered during a live survey.

 :::image type="content" source="../../media/glint/setup/people-import-bulk.png" alt-text="Screenshot of the Import employee list and details dialog box.":::

 #### Import employee ID updates

-Upload your data file in a CSV or XLSx forma.
+Upload your data file in a CSV or XLSx format.
 Follow the guidelines for column headers.

 :::image type="content" source="../../media/glint/setup/people-id-updates.png" alt-text="Screenshot of the Import employee ID updates dialog box.":::

 ### Use the Export feature

 Select the employee list to export from the **All People** or **User Roles** column.
-In this example, we chose **Company Admin.** A dialog box opens, allowing you to chose how your would like your export formatted.
+In this example, we chose **Company Admin.** A dialog box opens, allowing you to chose how you would like your export formatted.
 Toggle as desired and then select **Export.**

 :::image type="content" source="../../media/glint/setup/people-export.png" alt-text="Screenshot of the Export Company Admin dialog box.":::